 When the Chamber withdrew from the Founders Fest, I voted for the City to take it over, starting in 2021.

-This summer and during my next term, my priorities for downtown include:
+During my next term, my priorities for downtown include: